 The Canada Revenue Agency (CRA) uses a profit test to determine whether an individual who claims to be operating a business is producing—or intends to produce—a profit.
 Only a person or legal entity actually operating a business can claim business expenses or business tax credits.

-Only a person (or legal entity) actually operating a business can claim business expenses or business tax credits, so if a person claims to be operating a business on his or her Canadian income tax return or GST/HST return and that business does not pass the profit test, all of the claimed business expenses and relevant tax credits would be disallowed - creating a hefty tax bill.
+If a person claims to be operating a business on his or her Canadian income tax return or GST/HST return and that business does not pass the profit test, all of the claimed business expenses and relevant tax credits would be disallowed—and this could create a hefty tax bill.

-The Canada Revenue Agency defines a business as "an activity that you conduct for profit or with a reasonable expectation of profit".
+The CRA defines a business as "an activity that you conduct for profit or with a reasonable expectation of profit."

-The profit test asks, "Was the activity conducted with an actual expectation of profit?" and "Was that expectation of profit reasonable?"
+The profit test looks at a business and asks, "Was the activity conducted with an actual expectation of profit?" and "Was that expectation of profit reasonable?"

-The Canada Revenue Agency's P-176R - Application of Profit Test to Carrying on a Business publication defines the following criteria for determining the reasonable expectation of profit for a business activity by an individual:
+The CRA's P-176R - Application of Profit Test to Carrying on a Business publication defines the following criteria for determining the reasonable expectation of profit for a business activity by an individual:

 - The profit and loss experience in past years;